IBM-Cloud/openwhisk-visionapp/Pods/OpenWhisk/README.md

 To get up and running quickly, create a WhiskCredentials object with your OpenWhisk API credentials and create a Whisk instance from that.

-In Swift 2.x, you create a credentials object as:
+You create a credentials object as:

 ```
 let credentialsConfiguration = WhiskCredentials(accessKey: "myKey", accessToken: "myToken")